 - Comply with applicable laws, regulations, guidelines and standards regarding safety and infection control issues.

-- Maintain current CPR or BCLS certification.
+- Maintains current CPR or BLS certification.

-- Demonstrate appropriate social skills.
+- Develop or demonstrate appropriate social skills.

-- Demonstrate customer service skills
+- Develop or demonstrate customer service skills.

-- Demonstrate critical thinking skills and ability to follow directions.
+- Demonstrate ability to follow direction.

 Education and/or Experience